JetBrains/kotlin-web-site/pages/docs/evolution/breaking-changes.md

 * solutions to problems that became irrelevant over time due to some changes in the environment,
 * bugs and underspecified/accidental behaviors that stem from the implementation of the language.

-Obsolete things should be eventually dropped and bugs should be fixed.

-`2.2` **Users' convenience**.
-We also recognize that backwards incompatible changes in the language are inconvenient and sometimes blocking for its users.
-Our goal is to evolve the language in such a manner that minimizes the inconvenience.

-`2.2.1` Users' binaries and source code shouldn't break unexpectedly or frequently on compiler updates.

-`2.2.2` If a backwards incompatible change inconveniences many users of the language considerably, it makes the change highly questionable, so only an exceptional need can justify it.

-`2.2.3` Backwards incompatible changes should be introduced through a deprecation when possible.

-`2.2.4` Users should be informed about such changes in a timely fashion (exact timeline is to be defined on a case-by-case basis).

-`2.2.5` Users should have enough time to migrate comfortably.

-`2.2.6` Users shouldn't be required to do much by hand (the tooling will help along).

-## `3` Basic principles of this policy

-`3.1` We care about pragmatics, not formality.

-`3.2` Breaking existing code is generally undesirable
-    and should be avoided.

-`3.2.1` Binary incompatibilities for the JVM are
-    generally a lot harder to address on the user side, so the users should never be required to fix them.

-`3.2.2` Source incompatibilities are easier to
-    address, especially with the help of automated tools, but they still introduce significant inconvenience and should be generally avoided.

-`3.3` Sometimes incompatible changes are needed
-    for the long-term benefit of the language and its users, and we are willing to make those changes, after careful consideration and justification.

 `3.3.1` *Example*: bugs and underspecified behaviors
     in kotlinc and kotlin-stdlib may require incompatible fixes, and it is often better to fix them (formally, breaking compatibility) than